SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/android.md

   Let us begin with Android.
 menu_order: 1000
 ---
-{% capture disclaimer %}
-The SDK is at an early stage of development and is not supported as of yet by Swedbank Pay.
-It is provided as a convenience to speed up your development, so please feel free to play around.
-However, if you need support, please wait for a future, stable release.
-{% endcapture %}

-{% include alert.html type="warning" icon="warning" header="Unsupported"
-body=disclaimer %}

 This guide assumes that you are using the Merchant Backend Configuration and your backend implements the Merchant Backend API.
 If you are using a custom